-With the plan set for 20 new large scale data centres to be built in Sweden by the year 2020, electrical earthing issues could potentially cause disastrous consequences.
+With the plan set for 20 new large scale data centres to be built in Sweden by the year 2020.
+Therefore, the data centres earthing issues could potentially cause disastrous consequences.
+The Dilemma.

 Potential Dangers for Data Centre Earthing

 Generally, Nordic geology is simple – for the most part, it is made of igneous rock such as granite.
-As a result, the soil structure has a high resistivity which causes it to become a poor conductor of electrical energy.
-Consequently, in the case of an earth fault; the rise of earth potential is likely to be much greater so energy from the fault appears to get trapped in the upper layer and as a result, extends out further from the epicentre which can put more lives at risk.
+As a result, the soil structure has a high resistivity.
+And, which causes it to become a poor conductor of electrical energy.
+Consequently, in the case of an earth fault; Therefore, the rise of earth potential is likely to be much greater.
+So, energy from the fault appears to get trapped in the upper layer.
+As a result, extends out further from the epicentre which can put more lives at risk.

-Therefore, if data centres are to be built close together and a fault were to occur on one, the returning earth current could flow into the other and energise buried systems and/or conductive structures such as ‘street furniture’ – e.g. lighting columns, shelters, bollards, or other earth systems.
-Therefore, without adequate study and measures in place, the very real hazard of electrocution exists as well as other surrounding systems becoming adversely effected!
+Therefore, if data centres are to be built close together.
+And a fault occurs on one.
+Therefore, the returning earth current could flow into the other.
+Hence, energise buried systems and/or conductive structures such as ‘street furniture’ – e.g. lighting columns, shelters, bollards, or other earth systems.

-Amongst fears of close proximity as well as other factors, Facebook decided against their proposed Osterund data centre site, as seen in the picture.
-Instead they built Lulea – a huge 120MW data centre driven by 100% renewable energy generated from a nearby hydroelectric station.
+Amongst fears of close proximity as well as other factors.
+Facebook decided against its proposed Osterund data centre site.
+As seen in the picture.
+Instead, they built Lulea. – A huge 120MW data centre driven by 100% renewable energy generated from a nearby hydroelectric station.

 What Can Be Done – To Avoid Data Centre Earthing Dangers?

-To ensure ALL that come into contact with the data centre (staff or otherwise) are not at risk, it is critical that the data centre earthing is designed and installed properly.
+So, to ensure ALL that come into contact with the data centre.
+Staff or otherwise are not at risk.
+It is critical that the data centre earthing is designed and installed properly.
 Estimates and uncertainty have no place in Nordic earthing.

-Local utilities have begun to realise this issue and now recommend that computer software modelling is used to inform firms exactly where the energy from a fault will return to, its path, magnitude and what elements will become energised along its route.
-This not only provides companies with money saving information by ‘right-sizing’ arrangements avoiding costly over or under engineering but also could save the lives of staff, visitors or nearby general public.
+Local utilities have begun to realise this issue.
+Therefore, now recommend that computer software modelling is used to inform firms exactly where the energy from a fault will return.
+Also, its path, magnitude.
+And, what elements will become energised along its route.
+This not only provides companies with money-saving information by ‘right-sizing’ earthing arrangements.
+And avoiding costly over or under engineering.
+Also, could save the lives of staff, visitors or the nearby general public.

 A Data Centre Earthing Consultant You Can Trust

-GreyMatters is 1 of only 4 companies in Europe to be certified and accredited to use industry standard CDEGS 3D electromagnetic field modelling software and has over 20 years industry experience with Data Centre Earthing across the globe.
-Read a recent case study on Data Centre Earthing
+GreyMatters is 1 of only 4 companies in Europe to be certified.
+Also, accredited to use industry-standard CDEGS 3D electromagnetic field modelling software.
+And has over 20 years of industry experience with Data Centre Earthing across the globe.
+Read a recent case study on Data Centre Earthing.